evisiion/PageJS/README.md

 Syntax
 ======

 Create a `PageJS object` for your app, to act as your front end control center.
 All html tags are supported as objects, and attributes for each tag objet are supported as proprties.
-Because DocumentJS prototyping supports the Observer Pattern, any changes made to the objects owned by `PageJS` will reflect on the page immediately.
+Because PageJS utilized the Observer Pattern, any changes made to the objects owned by `PageJS` will reflect on the page in real-time, with no further action.

-To get started, simply create an index.html page with nothing in it except script links to PageJS and your PageJS script.
+To get started, simply create an index.html page with nothing on it except script links to PageJS and your PageJS script.

 Index.html:

     <script src="Page.JS"></script>
-    <script src="MyDoc.JS"></script>
+    <script src="MyPage.JS"></script>

-MyDoc.js:
+MyPage.js:

-    Document = new PageJS({
+    Page = new PageJS({

         Head: new head({